PUTvision/LandCoverSeg/README.md

   * NONE

-    If you don't want to use any logger, just add ` ~logger` in commands below.
+    If you don't want to use any logger, just add ` ~logger` in the commands below.

 * Run training pipeline